Charles Burlingame

 Charles Frank "Chic" Burlingame III (September 12, 1949 – September 11, 2001) was the captain of American Airlines Flight 77, the aircraft that was crashed by terrorists into the Pentagon during the September 11 attacks.

 Biography

-Burlingame was born on September 12, 1949, in St. Paul, Minnesota, to parents Charles F. "Chuck" Burlingame Jr. and Patricia Ann Burlingame (née Meyer).
+Burlingame was born on September 12, 1949, in Saint Paul, Minnesota, to parents Charles F. "Chuck" Burlingame Jr. and Patricia Ann Burlingame (née Meyer).
 He moved frequently as a son of an active-duty member of the United States Air Force, spending parts of his childhood in California and England.
 Burlingame graduated from Anaheim High School, California, in 1967.
 He was active in the Boy Scouts of America, where he achieved its highest rank, Eagle Scout.